GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/message.md

 ### Overview

 1. [`ChatMessageLayoutOptionsResolver`](message-layout-options-resolver) calculates the `ChatMessageLayoutOptions` for each message.
-1. `ChatMessageLayoutOptions` contains all the information needed by the view to render the message (ie. does the message contains reactions, is it coming from the same user, etc...).
+1. `ChatMessageLayoutOptions` contains all the information needed by the view to render the message.
 1. [`ChatMessageContentView`](#chatmessagecontentview) holds the entire message view and all its sub-views.
 1. [`ChatMessageBubbleView`](#chatmessagebubbleview) wraps the message content inside a bubble.
 Depending on the layout options, the bubble will have different borders and colors and will show or not the user profile and name.
 1. `ChatReactionsBubbleView` is a wrapper for `ChatMessageReactionsView`.